-56D.
-Where for any reason the polling at any polling station established for the purposes of the poll in any electoral division is so suspended or postponed under section 50C(3) or 56C, only those electors -

-- (a) who are registered electors for that electoral division for which the polling station is established; - (b) who are entitled to vote as electors for that electoral division at that polling station; and are entitled to vote on the date and time on and at which polling at that polling station is to resume or to be held in place of the postponed poll, as the case may be.
+- 56D.
+Where for any reason the polling at any polling station established for the purposes of the poll in any electoral division is so suspended or postponed under section 50C(3) or 56C, only those electors - (a) who are registered electors for that electoral division for which the polling station is established; - (b) who are entitled to vote as electors for that electoral division at that polling station; and - (c) who have not already voted, are entitled to vote on the date and time on and at which polling at that polling station is to resume or to be held in place of the postponed poll, as the case may be.